bhaskarvk/tilegramsR/README.md

 ------------------------------------------------------------------------

-The goal of tilegramsR is to provide R spatial objects representing Tilegrams.
-The primary purpose of this data is for plotting either using base plotting, ggplot2 or leaflet.
+The goal of `tilegramsR` package is to provide R spatial objects in `sf` format representing various Tilegrams.
+The primary purpose of this data is to be used for data visualization.
+The objects provided can be plotted using base R plotting, ggplot2, or leaflet.

 To know more about Tilegrams see [this post](https://github.com/PitchInteractiveInc/tilegrams/blob/master/MANUAL.md) and a [this web app](https://pitchinteractiveinc.github.io/tilegrams/).

 ### Usage